-12. Examination System Progression & Passing Standards -
+13. Examination System Progression & Passing Standards -

-12.1 Attendance
+13.1 Attendance

 - a) Students are expected to have 100% attendance. - b) Every teaching faculty handling a class will take attendance till the last day of the class.
-The percentage of attendance upto this day will be calculated and forwarded to Examination Department by the HoI for issue of Admit Cards. - c) Relaxation of maximum 25% may be allowed to cater for sickness or other valid reasons beyond the control of the students for which written permission of HoI/ HoD is mandatory. - d) A student whose attendance is less than 75%, whatever may be the reason for shortfall, will not be permitted to appear in the End Semester Examination (ESE). - e) Under extreme special circumstances, Vice Chancellor may condone attendance up to 5% below 75% on the recommendation of HoI.
+The percentage of attendance upto this day will be calculated and forwarded to Examination Department by the HoI for issue of Admit Cards. - c) Relaxation of maximum 25% may be allowed to cater for sickness or other valid reasons beyond the control of the students for which written permission of HoI/ HoD is mandatory. - d) A student whose attendance is less than 75%, whatever may be the reason forshortfall, will not be permitted to appear in the End Semester Examination (ESE). - e) Under extreme special circumstances, Vice Chancellor may condone attendance up to 5% below 75% on the recommendation of HoI.

-12.2 Course Assessment
+13.2 Course Assessment

-- a.
-The assessment components at the course level are defined in consideration with Course objectives - b.
+a.
+The assessment components at the course level are defined in consideration with Course objectives b.
 The assessment plan for the theory courses clearly defines the weightage of Continuous Internal Assessment and Final Assessment, which have various components to assess various learning outcomes.
 The weightage of CIA and Final Assessment is as under:

-Continuous Internal Assessment Attendance Final Assessment Course Type 1 45 5 50 Value addition courses c.
+c.
 Components of Continuous Internal Assessment (CIA)